domsinclair/CanineRescueTutorials/docs/installing.md

 <br>

-The repository to clone is located here
+The repository to clone is located [here](https://github.com/domsinclair/animalrescue).

+Download the Initial branch if you want to start working your way through the tutorials.

 <br>